 When Wearing Cashmere

 Cashmere is luxurious and expensive, so you want to make sure you are looking after it and that also means when wearing it.
-A few guidelines below to help keep your cashmere in tip-top condition while wearing.
+A few guidelines are below to help keep your cashmere in tip-top condition while wearing.

-- Wait for any moisturizer and deodorant you’ve applied to dry before putting on your cashmere item to limit any unwanted build up on the cashmere
+- Wait for any moisturizer and deodorant you’ve applied to dry before putting on your cashmere item to limit any unwanted build-up on the cashmere

 - Do not spray perfume on your cashmere or on any place that touches the cashmere as it can cause stains